jachris/cook/docs/_posts/2017-10-08-introduction-to-cook.md

 Welcome to the introductory blog post about Cook---a new build system.
 You are probably asking yourself: Why do we need yet another build system?
 As of now, [Wikipedia lists close to 50 candidates](https://en.wikipedia.org/wiki/List_of_build_automation_software).
-What in the world could Cook give you, that other build-systems do not?

 Let's start with one simple observation: [All build systems suck](http://msoucy.me/seminars/bss/#(1)).
 While some may suck less, there is not a single one that's *really* great.
 And